Skip to content

 Grand Staircase

-The Grand Staircase region is remote and infrequently visited, but it is spectacular and contains the most extensive network of slot canyons in Utah.
+In the monument's southwestern region, the Grand Staircase area is renowned for its distinctive 'staircase' of layered rock formations.
 Highlights include Kodachrome Basin State Park and the fascinating formations along the rugged and unpaved Cottonwood Canyon Road.
 Many travelers to Kodachrome may journey to Grosvenor Arch for a snapshot of the monument.
 Still, when wet, Cottonwood Canyon Road may become impassable for RVs or trailers

 Location

-South-central Utah, north and west of the Glen Canyon National Recreation Area and Lake Powell.
-Grand Staircase is the westernmost section of the monument and is most easily accessed from Tropic, Cannonville or Henrieville near Kodachrome Basin State Park on Highway 12–also known as Scenic Byway 12– and Kanab or Big Water on U.S. Route 89.
+Grand Staircase is the westernmost section of the monument and is most easily accessed from Tropic, Cannonville or Henrieville near Kodachrome Basin State Park on Highway 12 — also known as Scenic Byway 12 — and Kanab or Big Water on U.S. Route 89.
 Travelers can easily combine trips to Lake Powell via the Wahweap Marina with a stop at the Big Water Visitor Center, known for its fascinating exhibits of the park's rich paleontological record.

 Geography and Geology